EngAbdulaziz/discount-service/README.md

     docker-compose up --build

-This you will have 2 containers up and running.
+Then you will have 2 containers up and running.
 One for Mongo and one for the discount service.

 ## To use discount service: